Alternative names for craniopharyngioma

 What are the signs and symptoms of craniopharyngiomas?

 Signs and symptoms of craniopharyngiomas usually develop gradually.
 Symptoms relate to local effects from the enlarging tumour compressing vital structures within the brain such as the visual pathways, brain tissue, major blood vessels, nerves and the pituitary gland.
 Symptoms depend on the size and location of the tumour and may include headaches, loss of vision, double vision, unsteadiness, nausea and vomiting.
 In addition, as the tumour enlarges, the normal pituitary tissue is compressed and can be damaged, leading to progressive loss of production of some or all of the pituitary hormones (hypopituitarism).
 A number of symptoms can occur depending on which hormones are lost.
-See the article on hypopituitarism for further information.
+These include growth failure and delayed sexual development in children.
+See the articles on hypopituitarism, Addison's disease, childhood onset growth hormone deficiency, adult growth hormone deficiency, hypothyroidism and diabetes insipidus for further information.

 How common are craniopharyngiomas?